uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 3. Being attentive to my inputs and investing emotional labor into remediating matters that are not working well; "us" should be important.

 ## Not Just One Person's Problem
-A key pattern that I learnt to recognize is that if nobody is accountable for me, as a high-ability hands-on executor – then it is likely that nobody is actually accountable for the success of that part of the organization at all.
+One important thing to note is that although it's *my* professional well-being, it's never for my own sake alone -- the organization is a major beneficiary of virtually every one of the examples above.
+This led me to a key observation: if nobody is accountable for me, as a high-ability hands-on executor – then it is likely that nobody is actually accountable for the success of that part of the organization at all.

-The same observation actually holds true for most team-members, and not just the highly able ones.
+The above holds true for more than just the high performers.
 Healthy teams have something in store for almost any type of a contributor.
 It takes quite a bit of organizational dysfunction to even get to the point of ignoring people's being misapplied, and if that point has been reached, the damage has already been done.
 Once people have noticed that nothing is really happening, they begin plotting their ways out at their own chosen speeds.
 By then, only a very competent and determined salvage effort can save the team from whithering away while causing cascading damage elsewhere in the organization.

 From the business side, the absence of a drive to deliver transformative outcomes means that the organization is not substantially interested in having that kind of deliverable.
 Perhaps there's a justification for a different deliverable, for example, maintenance or operations, but that'd be a totally different team in the long run.
 Even in that cases, such a major change is best done proactively and explicitly -- and not via a vanishing act.